 Trapeze HR Limited

-We provide a unique recruitment service to clients looking to recruit HR professionals who want to work flexibly.
+We provide a unique recruitment service to clients looking to recruit HR professionals.

 What does this Policy cover?